numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 <!-- #region -->
 It's crucial to understand that accurately identifying a text's sentiment is not easy primarily because of the complex ways in which humans express sentiment, using irony, sarcasm, humor, or, in social media, abbreviation.
 Moreover neatly placing text into two categories: 'positive' and 'negative' can be problematic because it is being done without any context.
 Words or abbreviations can convey very different sentiments depending on age and location, none of which we took into account while building our model.

 Along with data, there are also growing concerns that data processing algorithms are influencing policy and daily lives in ways that are not transparent and introduce biases.
-Certain biases such as the [Inductive Bias](https://bit.ly/2WtTKIe) are essential to help a Machine Learning model generalise better, for example the LSTM we built earlier is biased towards preserving contextual information over long sequences which makes it so suitable for processing sequential data.
+Certain biases such as the [Inductive Bias](https://bit.ly/2WtTKIe) are essential to help a Machine Learning model generalize better, for example the LSTM we built earlier is biased towards preserving contextual information over long sequences which makes it so suitable for processing sequential data.
 The problem arises when [societal biases](https://hbr.org/2019/10/what-do-we-do-about-the-biases-in-ai) creep into algorithmic predictions.
 Optimizing Machine algorithms via methods like [hyperparameter tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization) can then further amplify these biases by learning every bit of information in the data.

 There are also cases where bias is only in the output and not the inputs (data, algorithm).
 For example, in sentiment analysis [accuracy tends to be higher on female-authored texts than on male-authored ones]( https://doi.org/10.3390/electronics9020374).
 End users of sentiment analysis should be aware that its small gender biases can affect the conclusions drawn from it and apply correction factors when necessary.
 Hence, it is important that demands for algorithmic accountability should include the ability to test the outputs of a system, including the ability to drill down into different user groups by gender, ethnicity and other characteristics, to identify, and hopefully suggest corrections for, system output biases.